ibnaleem/NicheWordlists/README.md

 Hashcat’s Combinator Attack (`-a 1`) is probably the best attack mode for successfully cracking hashes.
 The problem is there aren’t many wordlists that allow us to create meaningful combinations.

 For example, [`rockyou.txt`](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) contains the word `“letmein”`,and if we wanted to generate a candidate like `“blueberrycucumber”`, Hashcat may generate a candidate like `“blueberryletmein”` which is completely useless computationally.
+Not to mention, running a Combinator Attack on two [`rockyou.txt`](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) files will take 9 days to complete with an RTX 3060 12GB VRAM.

-Instead, if we have a wordlist of fruits, another wordlist of vegetables, and do a Combinator Attack on these, we can generate much useful candidates without overly stressing our GPU.
-Additionally, Combinator Attacks are obsolete when large wordlists are used simply because the time it takes to create pairings can be used for intelligently crafting wordlists that could crack the password much quicker.
+Instead, if we have a wordlist of fruits, another wordlist of vegetables, and do a Combinator Attack on these, we can generate much useful candidates much quicker without overly stressing our GPU.
+Additionally, Combinator Attacks are obsolete when large wordlists are used simply because the time it takes to run a full Combinator Attack on them can be used for intelligently crafting wordlists that could crack the password much quicker.

 That’s why this repository was created: a one place for specific wordlists (that are updated by the community) for your Combinator Attacks.
 Find whatever is useful, or add your own by contributing.